 Medical facilities in Senegal are limited, especially outside the capital, Dakar.
 Most doctors and hospitals will expect immediate cash payment for medical care.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
 Medical evacuation costs could exceed $A100,000.

-Senegal is listed by the World Health Organization (WHO) as endemic for yellow fever.
+Senegal is listed by the WHO as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
 We strongly recommend that you are vaccinated against yellow fever before travelling to Senegal.
 A valid yellow fever vaccination certificate is required for entry.
 For more information about yellow fever, see the Department of Health website.

 Water-borne, food-borne, parasitic and other infectious diseases (including HIV/AIDS, cholera, typhoid, hepatitis, leptospirosis, meningitis, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
 We recommend you boil all drinking water or drink bottled water, avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Where to get help

 Australia does not have an Embassy or Consulate in Senegal.
 By agreement between the Canadian and Australian governments, the Canadian Embassy located in Dakar, provides consular assistance to Australians in Senegal.
 This service includes the issuance of Provisional Travel Documents.
 The address is:

 Corner of Gallieni and Amadou Cisse Dia Streets